NITHINGARIKI/webdev-MyKT/README.md

-# WebDevelopment Document Workflow:
+# Docs Main Aim:
-      - Use the document to develop website with much brain effort and better quality in less time
+      - Use the document to develop website with much brain effort and better quality in less time.
-      - And also

 # Website Develop Work flow (or) Checklist:
       - Understand Client content,business logo and colors in logo.
       - Selecting proper template related to the respective field